isle-project/graphmaker/lib/docs/readme-template.md

 graph that Graphmaker stores to record the state of the current graph.
 The saved JSON output can be loaded into Graphmaker to continue or modify the existing graph.

-At the repl, the default format can be determined and changed using the `:config` command (with key `format`).
+At the REPL, the default format can be determined and changed using the `:config` command (with key `format`).
 The default default format is SVG.
 These files can be opened and viewed in any modern browser.